50+ Fun & Special Things to Do on Christmas Eve 2023 (to start new traditions!)

 They’ll wake up to such a fun surprise on Christmas morning!

-21. Make gingerbread houses
+21. Make a gingerbread house

 Whether you use a store bought gingerbread kit, or fashion your own of graham crackers, icing, and random candy, decorating gingerbread houses is really fun.